Admissions - Frequently Asked Questions

 What is the schedule of the school day?

 - Classes for all students begin at 8.00am.
 Early Years and Primary students finish at 2.00pm, while Secondary students finish at 3.00pm.
-On Wednesdays, Early Years and Year 1 students finish at 12.00 midday.
+EXCEPT that, on Wednesdays, Early Years and Year 1 students finish at 12.00 midday.

 - Early Years and Primary students have a morning break of 20 minutes, and a lunch break of 30 minutes.
 Secondary students have a morning break of 20 minutes and a lunch break of 40 minutes.